PixelCodeDev/DumbGPT/README.md

 # DumbGPT - The stupid AI chatbot

 DumbGPT is the ultimate AI chatbot that does everything *except* answer your questions correctly.
-Based on Google's Gemini, this AI takes absurdity to the next level with its chaotic and nonsensical responses.
-And if that's not enough, **Brainrot Mode** cranks up the nonsense to pure, incomprehensible madness. 💀
+Based on Google's Gemini, this AI takes absurdity to the next level with its chaotic answers.
+And if that's not enough, **Brainrot Mode** cranks up the nonsense to literal brain melting 💀.

 ---